inSileco/letiR_Wiki/docs/index.md

 ### Installation

-Everuthing is clearly explain on the [MkDocs](http://www.mkdocs.org/) website,

 For [homebrew](brew install mkdocs) users:

 ```bash
 brew install mkdocs
 ```

+For further details, you may visit the [MkDocs](http://www.mkdocs.org/) website.

 ------------------------
 ### Tagging in documents